andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/personal-website.md

 Unresolved issues
 ---

-In what turned out to be the most frustrating (although largely workable) issue, I often felt like  Gatsby itself was doing too much.
+In what turned out to be the most troublesome (although largely workable) issue, I often felt like  Gatsby itself was doing too much.
 I'd originally chosen Gatsby for one main reason: I wanted an SSG to make creating a multi-page website with dynamic pages simple & performant, and at first, Gatsby seemed to be perfect for this.
 Yet the more I worked on the project, the more often I felt like Gatsby was getting in my way.